simonw/s3-credentials/docs/help.md

 Commands:
-  create              Create and return new AWS credentials for specified... delete-objects      Delete one or more object from an S3 bucket delete-user         Delete specified users, their access keys and their... get-cors-policy     Get CORS policy for a bucket
+  create              Create and return new AWS credentials for specified... debug-bucket        Run a bunch of diagnostics to help debug a bucket delete-objects      Delete one or more object from an S3 bucket delete-user         Delete specified users, their access keys and their... get-cors-policy     Get CORS policy for a bucket